Test Prep the Stress-Free Way

 It’s about what you do as the teacher.
 It’s about knowing the expectations, knowing where your kids are, and putting in the steps (and the work) to get them there.

 It’s about explicit, intentional instruction.
-This is not the same as isolated instruction.
+This is not the same as isolated drills or even practice tests.
 There’s a huge difference.

 Test prep isn’t done in a two week time period right before the test.
 It’s not even done in a month-long unit.
 It’s done in small doses over a long period of time.